 There are still a multitude of rumors doing the rounds regarding the Apple iWatch, and with iOS 8 we could see functionality for a smartwatch built into the ecosystem.

-screenshot appeared on a Chinese social network allegedly showing the iOS 8 interface and a new app called "Watch Utility."
+A screenshot appeared on a Chinese social network allegedly showing the iOS 8 interface and a new app called "Watch Utility."

 While we're not convinced of the screenshot's authenticity, it certainly does provide food for thought as the wearable market continues to develop and companies such as Samsung and Sony look to include such devices in their mobile operating systems.